cpske/programming1/git/intro-git.md

 1. **Working Copy** is the files in your project directory (and its subdirectories).
 These are the files you edit during your work; it includes **tracked** files (files you have added to repo using *git add*) and **untracked** files.
 2. **Staging Area** of files waiting to be committed to the repository. `git add` adds files to the staging area.
 3. Local **Repository** contains all revisions of all files "added" and "committed" to the repository, along with dates and log messages.
 When a file is updated, only the changes are stored, so a repository does not require much space.
-4. (Optional) **Remote Repository** is a git repository on another host, like Github.
+4. **Remote Repository** (optional) is a git repository on another host, like Github.
 You can synchronize your local repository with the remote repository.

 A **Revision** is one snapshot of a project, created using "git commit".
 Each revision is identified by a code like 58eb09c.
-This revision id is based on a hashcode of the committed files.
+This code (the revision id) is based on a hashcode of the committed files.

 **HEAD** refers the most recent version (revision) of files in the repository.